swimmingly/yodrew.github.io/protocol.md

 The answer has to do with attention.
 While the autonomic self heals, the volitional self focuses attention.
 We have no choice about having attention.
 We sort of have a choice about where to focus it.

 I say sort of because this power varies with capacity.
-Sometimes attention wanders like an untethered goat.
+This takes time to recover.
+Meanwhile, sometimes attention wanders like an untethered goat.
 Sometimes it dashes off madly.
 Sometimes it gently returns seeking direction.

 Attention is different than the mind.
 Attention can be on the mind: its actions, thoughts, and memories.
 It can also be on feeling, sensation, and movement.

 Don't fight the goat of attention.
 It is an injured animal that must remain free.
 Direct it when possible.
 When it wanders, you track and observe it a little while, then direct it.
 When it dashes, you hang on for dear life or, in critical moments, take it firmly in hand and direct it.
 When it returns, you direct it.
 You direct it because your purpose is to rest and certain objects of attention are more restful than others.
+You direct it when you can, as your capacity to do so returns.

-I know four restful ways to direct attention:
+I know three places and ways to restfully direct attention:

-- for short periods:
-    - mentally on thoughts, above and behind the head
+1. mentally on thoughts, above and behind the head, a couple minutes at a time
-    - visually on darkness, in front of the eyes
+2. visually on darkness, in front of the eyes, for 5-10 minutes at a time
-- for long periods:
+3. palpably and audibly on bodily rhythms, for hours at a time:
-    - palpably on breathing, in the belly
+    - on breathing, in the belly
-    - audibly and palpably on the pulse, anywhere and eventually in the heart
+    - on the pulse, anywhere and eventually in the heart
+    - on swallowing
+    - on blinking

 These are all good places for attention.
 It just depends on what _resting_ requires in any given moment.
-For example, avoiding thought about something that demands it in the moment will be agitating, not restful.
+For example, avoiding thinking about something that demands it in the moment will be agitating, not restful.
 Remember the purpose of rest, and you will learn when and where to move your attention.

 Conscious placement of attention on the self, on some aspect of consciousness is usually called meditation.
 (Gurdjieff, in his usual precision, called it self-remembrance).
 Thus darkroom retreating sounds like meditation to many people.
 Meditation is usually a discipline.
 This is true only when time is set aside just for it, when it is the main process.
 The moment this effort stops, so does the main process.